Episode - 7F10

-- Screw the Rules, I Have Money!: Mr. Burns claimed at the beginning of the trial he should be allowed to run over anyone he wanted.
+- Screw the Rules, I Have Money!: Mr. Burns claims at the beginning of the trial he should be allowed to run over anyone he wants.

 - Self-Inflicted Hell: Bart could have avoided going to Hell if he hadn't spit over the side of the escalator that brought him to Heaven.

-- Bart arrives in Hell where he sees a scene from Hieronymus Bosch's tryptich of the "Garden Of Earthly Delights".
+- Bart arrives in Hell where he sees a scene from Hieronymus Bosch's triptych of the "Garden of Earthly Delights".

-- Bart lying in bed and saying "And you were there, and you..." is a reference to the ending of The Wizard of Oz.
+- Bart lying in the hospital bed and saying "And you were there, and you..." is a reference to the ending of The Wizard of Oz.

 - Special Guest: Phil Hartman as Lionel Hutz and the PA announcer on the way to Heaven.

-- Take Me Instead: Mr. Burns' cry when Bart is hit by a car, according to his testimony.
+- Take Me Instead: Mr. Burns's cry when Bart is hit by a car, according to his testimony.

 - Time Marches On: Satan says Bart isn't supposed to arrive in Hell, until "the Yankees wins the pennant.
 That's nearly a century from now."
-In Real Life the Yankees have won the A.L. pennant 7 times since the episode aired, the first time in 1998.note
+In Real Life, the Yankees have won the A.L. pennant seven times and the World Series five times since the episode aired, the first time for each in 1996.note